-- Secondary: face coverings should be worn by adults and pupils when moving around the premises, outside of classrooms, such as in corridors and communal areas where social distancing cannot easily be maintained.
+Secondary: Where pupils in year 7 (which would be children who were aged 11 on 31 August 2020) and above are educated, it is recommended that face coverings should be worn by adults and pupils when moving around the premises, outside of classrooms, such as in corridors and communal areas where social distancing cannot easily be maintained.

-Exemptions apply and no-one should be excluded from education or employment on the grounds that they are not wearing a face covering.
+Exemptions to this rule apply and no-one should be excluded from education or employment on the grounds that they are not wearing a face covering.

 Under their contract of employment, staff have an obligation to take all reasonable steps to enable them to attend work.
 In the current circumstances, this would include getting a test if they have Covid symptoms to confirm whether or not they have the virus and therefore should refrain from attending the workplace.
 However, schools cannot insist that an individual takes a test, only strongly encourage them to do so.
 Schools should also bear in mind the difficulties in accessing tests and testing centres.

 Where staff are isolating due to family members displaying symptoms, schools can encourage staff to urge their family members to access a test but again cannot insist.

 No. Although all staff should be strongly encouraged to participate, it is entirely voluntary.
 If they choose not to participate you will still need to pay them if they fall ill and/or have to isolate.

 It is not necessary to do so but you can ask to see test results if there are particular concerns.
 Schools participating in the mass testing will have access to lateral flow test results.